thesolidproject/Shopfloor/manuals/dev.md

 Folder Name   | Description
 ------------- | -------------------------------------------------------------------------------------------------------------------------------------------
 bootstrap/    | Bootstrap library.
-More info can be found [here](https://getbootstrap.com/docs/4.1/getting-started/introduction/). node_modules/ | NPM packages required for the project.
-More info can be found [here](https://docs.npmjs.com/files/folders). manuals/      | User and development manuals.
+More info can be found [here](https://getbootstrap.com/docs/4.1/getting-started/introduction/). manuals/      | User and development manuals.